mark-i-m/os2/README.md

 # WIP

-- System calls
-    - For some reason the `sysret` instruction is triggering `invalid opcode` exception...
-    - Probably need to go read the Intel manual and see if I missed anything :(

 - Userspace
     - Need to load the user code into the new virtual memory region.
         - Need some sort of ELF loader... `gz/rust-elfloader` looks promising.
         - Will probably just hard-code binary into an array with initially...
 I don't really want to implement a file system.
-    - Need to add code to actually switch to user mode
     - Need to impl system calls (probably very minimal, but needed so that the user program can at least exit).

+    - DONE: Able to switch to userspace, handle interrupts/traps from userspace.

 - Paging
     - `memory::paging::map_region`